peytonmou/deep_learning/README.md

 pip install torch torchvision numpy tqdm seaborn scikit-learn

 *For more details of model architecture and training/validation/testing, a technical report is uploaded.

+# Attribution
+The dataset loading script (`load_oxford_flowers102.py`) was written by Dr. Lech Szymanski, COSC420, University of Otago.
+This script provides PyTorch-compatible datasets with predefined train, validation, and test splits for both coarse (10-class) and fine (102-class) label types.
+It has been used with permission for this project.